nodemailer/wildduck/README.md

 * Redis Sentinel for automatic Redis failover
 * Build tools to install optional dependencies that need compiling

-Wild Duck can be installed on any Node.js compatible platform.
+WildDuck can be installed on any Node.js compatible platform.

 ## No-SPOF architecture

-Every component of the Wild Duck mail server can be replicated which eliminates potential single point of failures.
+Every component of the WildDuck mail server can be replicated which eliminates potential single point of failures.

 ![](https://raw.githubusercontent.com/nodemailer/wildduck/master/public/wd.png)